Dakota Hudson: Minor leagues

-St. Louis Cardinals (2018–present)
+Major leagues

-Hudson was promoted to the major leagues on July 27, 2018.
+The Cardinals promoted Hudson to the major leagues for the first time on July 27, 2018.
 He spent the remainder of the season in St. Louis, compiling a 4–1 record with a 2.63 ERA and a 1.35 WHIP in 27 1/3 relief innings pitched.

 Hudson was named St. Louis' fifth starter going into the 2019 season.
-Over 33 games (32 starts) during the regular season, he went 16-7 with a 3.35 ERA, striking out 136 over 174 2/3 innings, and had the highest ground balls percentage in the majors (56.9%), and the lowest fly balls percentage in the majors (21.3%).
+Over 33 games (32 starts) during the regular season, he went 16–7 with a 3.35 ERA, striking out 136 over 174 2/3 innings, and had the highest ground balls percentage in the majors (56.9%), and the lowest fly balls percentage in the majors (21.3%).
 He led all major league pitchers in walks, with 86, had the highest walks/9 innings ratio in the major leagues (4.43), had the highest walks percentage in the major leagues (11.4%), and had the worst strikeouts/walks ratio in the majors (1.58).

 On September 28, 2020, Hudson underwent Tommy John surgery.
 On the year, Hudson had recorded a 2.77 ERA over 39 innings pitched.

 On April 15, 2021, Hudson was placed on the 60-day injured list as he continued to recover from Tommy John surgery.
 He was activated on September 24, and pitched 8 2/3 innings for the Cardinals in 2021.

-In 2022 he was 8-7 with a 4.45 ERA, and had the lowest strikeout:walk ratio among major league pitchers, at 1.3.
+In 2022 he was 8–7 with a 4.45 ERA, and had the lowest strikeout:walk ratio among major league pitchers, at 1.3.

 On January 13, 2023, Hudson agreed to a one-year, $2.65 million contract with the Cardinals, avoiding salary arbitration.
+Hudson was optioned to Triple-A Memphis to begin the 2023 season.
+Manager Oliver Marmol told reporters that the move was in part to help build up Hudson’s velocity.
+He was non-tendered and became a free agent on November 17.

+Colorado Rockies (2024)

+On January 5, 2024, Hudson signed a one-year contract with the Colorado Rockies.
+In 18 starts for the Rockies, he struggled to a 2–12 record and a 6.17 ERA with 49 strikeouts and 50 walks across 89 innings pitched.
+On July 7, Hudson was designated for assignment following the promotion of Tanner Gordon.
+He cleared waivers and was sent outright to the Triple–A Albuquerque Isotopes on July 11.
+On August 10, Hudson's contract was selected by the Rockies and he was added to the active roster.
+However, the next day he was placed on the injured list with right elbow inflammation.
+Hudson was transferred to the 60–day injured list on September 5, ending his season.
+On October 18, he was removed from the 40–man roster and sent outright to Albuquerque, but rejected the assignment and elected free agency.

+Los Angeles Angels (2025–present)

+On December 9, 2024, Hudson signed a minor league contract with the Los Angeles Angels.
+He elected free agency on November 6.